Thank you for your interest in Foster and Adoptive Family Services. Map and Directions for Scheduled Interviews.

 • Conduct events and presentations to promote scholarship programs, FAFS services, and primarily, the ACES Program model and tools for transitioning adolescents

 • Maintain initiative in professional development by staying aware of statewide and regional trends in youth employment and education best practices

-Deadline: Submit cover letter, resume, salary requirements and completed filter questions (see below) no later than August 15th, 2017 to:
+Deadline: Submit cover letter, resume, salary requirements and completed filter questions (see below) to: